fairtracks/biohackathon-2024-project-31/notebooks/case-study.md

 | --------- | ----------- |
 | 0001      | New topic A |
 | 0002      | New topic B |

 Which references sub-level terms like this:

 | Reference | Measurement A | Measurement B |
 | --------- |---------------|---------------|
 | 0001      | 20            | 2.4           |
 | 0002      | 24            | 1.8           |

-Also, say we need to flatten this data into a convenience table where different types of measurements must be merged.
+Also, say we need to flatten these data into a convenience table where different types of measurements must be merged.
 This would necessitate lists as values in the new table:

 | Reference | Topic       | Measurement types | Measurements |
 | --------- | ----------- |-------------------|--------------|
 | 0001      | New topic A | [A, B]            | [20, 2.4]    |
 | 0002      | New topic B | [A, B]            | [24, 2.8]    |

 The order of the two sets of lists must correspond to ensure appropriate labelling of the measurements.
 And, obviously, it can get more complex than this.
 However, we have two types of column here:

 - *Extracted values* in `Measurements` are extracted directly from the source data.
 You can write a crosswalk for this using **whyqd's** `COLLATE` action.